-Let's first consider (55a), where the VP anaphor occupies initial position.
-Since (55a) is not subject-initial, it is a V2-CP.
-C is in charge of attracting the VP anaphor to initial position and it does that by way of a uatop feature, which matches the discourse function of the VP anaphor (it is anaphoric topic).
-The C-head licenses the VP anaphor by checking its uC feature, resulting in the structure below:
+We will first consider (43a), where the VP anaphor occupies initial position.
+Since (43a) is not subject-initial, it is a V2 CP.
+C is in charge of attracting the VP anaphor to initial position and it does that by way of a uatop\ feature, which matches the discourse function of the VP anaphor (det is anaphoric topic).
+The Chead licenses the VP anaphor by checking its uC feature, resulting in the structure below:

-The order in (55b) comes about when a different C is chosen, one that attracts the adverbial to Spec-CP.
-C licenses the VP anaphor in situ by checking uC on det, via Agree.
-As in (56), the expletive surfaces in Spec-TP.
+The order in (43b) comes about when a different C is chosen, one that attracts the adverbial to Spec-CP.
+C licenses the VP anaphor in situ by checking uC on det via Agree.
+As in (44), the expletive surfaces in Spec-TP.

-The crux of the analysis is the explanation is offers for the ungrammaticality of (55c).
-This is a subject-initial V2-clause and as such could be either a TP or a CP.
-If it is a CP, the initial element must bear a C-relation function, since all V2-Cs require their specifier to bear some C-related function.
+The crux of the analysis is the explanation it offers for the ungrammaticality of (43c).
+This is a subject-initial V2 clause and as such could be either a TP or a CP.
+If it is a CP, the initial element must bear a C-relation function, since all V2 Cs require their Specifier to bear some C-related function.
 However, the expletive cannot bear any C-relation function: it is not a wh-word, it cannot be a topic or a focus, and it cannot express the rhetorical relation to the previous sentence.
-Hence, (55c) cannot be a well-formed CP.
-Expletives can occupy Spec-TP, so we need to consider the possibility that (55c) is a V2-TP.
-Here it becomes relevant that the clause contains contains VP anaphoric det which must be licensed by a C. If (55c) is a TP there is no C to license det and the derivation fails due to an unchecked uC feature on det.
-Hence, (55c) cannot be a wellformed TP either.
-Consequently, there is no well-formed structure for (55c) and it is therefore ungrammatical.
+Hence, (43c) cannot be a well-formed CP.
+Expletives can occupy Spec-TP, so we need to consider the possibility that (43c) is a V2 TP.
+Here it becomes relevant that the clause contains VP-anaphoric det which must be licensed by a C. If (43c) is a TP, there is no C to license det and the derivation fails due to an unchecked uC feature on det.
+Hence, (43c) cannot be a well-formed TP either.
+Consequently, there is no well-formed structure for (43c) and it is therefore ungrammatical.

 Importantly, this analysis applies equally well to the other cases of undistinguished subjects presented above (answers to polar questions, generalizations, and repetitions).
 In each case a C must be present to license VP-anaphoric det.
-Every V2-C requires an information-structurally distinguished specifier so no matter which C is involved it requires the initial element to bear a C-related function.
-However, the subject is information-structurally undistinguished and therefore cannot bear any such function and there is consequently no derivation that results in a subjectinitial realization.
+Every V2 C requires an information-structurally distinguished Specifier, so no matter which C is involved it requires the initial element to bear a C-related function.
+However, the subject is information-structurally undistinguished and therefore cannot bear any such function and there is consequently no derivation that results in a subject-initial realization.

-At this point we have accounted for the two generalizations established in section 3.
-First, VP anaphoric det cannot front in questions, imperatives and antecedents of conditionals, since the C heads involved in these clause types make contrary demands on initial position.
+At this point we have accounted for the two generalizations established in Section 3.
+First, VP-anaphoric det cannot front in questions, imperatives, and antecedents of conditionals, since the C-head involved in these clause types make contrary demands on initial position.
 Second, an undistinguished subject cannot take initial position at the expense of the VP anaphor, since VP anaphors only occur in CPs and undistinguished elements cannot occupy Spec-CP.
 This analysis makes a prediction about VP anaphora in embedded clauses which I articulate and examine in the next section.